 Gir Forest National Park and Wildlife Sanctuary also known as Sasan-Gir is a forest and wildlife sanctuary in Gujarat, India.
 This famous Lion sanctuary is located at the bottom of the Saurashtra peninsula 65 km; South East of Junagarh district.
 It is the sole home of Asiatic Lions and one of the most important protected areas in the world.
 The sanctuary was established in 1965 with a total area of 1412 sq. km.
 Out of which 258 sq. km is reserved for the National Park and 1153 sq. km for the Sanctuary.

-Gir National Park is the only remaining place outside Africa where one can see the Asiatic Lion.
+Gir National Park is the only place outside Africa where one can see the Asiatic Lion.
 Based on the April 2010 census, it is recorded that the lion-count in Gir is around 411.
 The lion breeding program covering the park and surrounding area has bred about 180 lions in captivity since its beginning.
 This is a result of efforts of the Government forest department, wildlife activists and NGOs who work in collaboration to conserve varied flora, fauna and avifauna of this ecosystem.

 Sasangir Wildlife Reserve is made up of three adjoining reserves - the Nalsarovar Lake inhabiting a wide variety of water birds, the Little Rann of Kutch famous for the Indian Wild Ass and the captivating Flamingo Island.
 The collaboration of these three reserves increases the diversity to this wildlife reserve which summons scores of wildlife enthusiasts to this place from several parts of the globe.

 The Topography of Gir National Park

-The sanctuary lies in the Gujarat peninsula in South West India which gifted with a terrain that is rugged with low hills and the vegetation is full of mixed deciduous.
+The sanctuary lies in the Gujarat peninsula in South West India which is gifted with a terrain that is rugged with low hills and the vegetation is full of mixed deciduous.
 The beauty of this place is enhanced by high-rise Jamun, Teak, Tendu and Dhak trees.
-These trees are mostly having broad leaves that provide the area with a cool shade and moisture content.
+These trees mostly have broad leaves that provide the area with a cool shade and moisture content.